 Buying behaviour when on promotion

-Firstly, there’s the risk of pantry fill.
-This is when people stock up on products when they’re on promotion.
-This delays their next purchase.
-In the long-run, they don’t buy more.
-They just wait until they need to buy.
+First, there’s pantry fill.
+This is when people stock up on promoted products.
+In the long run, they don’t buy more.
+They just wait till they need to buy again.
 Multi-buy offers such as “three for two” or “buy one get one free” are particularly bad for this.

-And finally, if you (or your competitors) run too many sales promotions, customers will start to expect sales promotions to be the norm.
-They’ll hold off buying at the regular price.
-They know there’s always a promotion coming soon.
+And finally, if you (or your competitors) run too many sales promotions, customers start to expect them.
+They hold off buying at the regular price.
+They know if they wait, there’ll be a new promotion along soon.

+For example, we know one food category, where 60%+ of sales are on promotion.
+That’s bad for profits.
 That’s not to say you should never run a deal.
-But deals should be infrequent enough that customers don’t expect them.
+But keep them infrequent enough that customers don’t expect them.